 Yes.
-If you are an active employee enrolled in the $1,800 Deductible Health Plan for FY17 and establish an HSA with Discovery Benefits, the State will contribute $500 for single coverage and $1,000 if you cover your spouse and/or children to your Discovery Benefits account.
+If you are an active employee enrolled in the High Deductible Health Plan for FY18 and have an HSA with Discovery Benefits, the State will contribute to your Discovery Benefits account.

 Contribution amounts are indexed annually at the Federal level.
 Maximum contribution amounts from all sources are:

 Q6.
 Am I able to make "catch-up" contributions to my HSA?